AdobeDocs/experience-platform.fr-FR/help/rtcdp/destinations/adobe-advertising-cloud-extension.md

 This is the [!DNL Advertising Cloud] extension for implementing [!DNL Advertising Cloud] conversion and segment tags for both the DSP and Search (DCO is not supported currently).

-Adobe Advertiser Cloud est une extension publicitaire de la plateforme de données clients en temps réel d’Adobe.
+ Advertiser Cloud est une extension publicitaire de la plateforme de données clients en temps réel d’Adobe.

 Cette destination est une [!DNL Adobe Experience Platform Launch] extension.
 For more information about how [!DNL Platform Launch] extensions work in Adobe Real-time CDP, see [Experience Platform Launch extensions overview](/help/rtcdp/destinations/experience-platform-launch-extensions.md).